 As of the 2019 tax year, grants must be declared in the same tax year in which they are paid.

-Sometimes grants are awarded in such a way that it is not possible to know or deduct expenses related to the grant until much later.
-In such cases, the tax authority will allow you to accrue the expenses that will be allocated to your grant.
+Sometimes grants are awarded in such a way that the related expenses are incurred after the year in which the grant is paid.
+In such a case, the Tax Administration will allow you to accrue the expenses that will be allocated to your grant.
+The expenses incurred in a later year can be taken into account by deducting cost reserves from the grant on the basis of clarifying information.

 Example: In October 2023, an artist received a EUR 5,000 project grant for her upcoming exhibition.
 However, the exhibition will not run until May 2024.
-Some of the expenses (EUR 2,000) will be incurred in November when she makes a prepayment for a gallery and pays for the invitations but she will use the remainder (EUR 3,000) in the 2024 tax year.
-The artist creates an accrual and declares EUR 2,000 in her 2023 tax return.
-She uses the remaining EUR 3,000 to pay for the gallery and exhibition opening expenses in May–June 2024.
-In her tax return for the tax year 2024 (filed in the spring of 2025), the artist declares the accrued expenses, i.e. the EUR 3,000.
+Some of the expenses (EUR 2,000) will be incurred in November 2023 when she makes a prepayment for a gallery and pays for the invitations.
+The remainder of the costs (EUR 3,000) will not be incurred until the 2024 tax year: the balance of the gallery rent and the opening costs will be due in May-June 2024.
+In the 2023 tax return (to be filed in spring 2024), the artist will declare the full EUR 5,000 in expenses for the grant.
+If the Tax Administration asks the artist for a statement of expenses, she can provide a written statement and receipts to prove that she has set aside EUR 3,000 of the grant for expenses to be incurred in 2024.

 If your grant is a project grant, you should deduct the expenses related to the grant and declare the difference.